aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/pipeascode/source/_index.en.md

 weight = 15
 +++

-The source stage is the first step of any CI/CD pipeline and it represents your source code.
+The **Source Stage** is the first step of any CI/CD pipeline and it represents your source code.
 This stage is in charge of triggering the pipeline based on new code changes (i.e. git push or pull requests).
 In this workshop, we will be using AWS CodeCommit as the source provider, but CodePipeline also supports S3, GitHub and Amazon ECR as source providers.

 Let's go ahead and add a Source provider to our pipeline: